uralys/maperial.js/README.md

 - Start to learn how to play with [Maperial] (./documentation.md)
 - Checkout a whole bunch of jsbin [examples] (./demos.md)
-- When you're ready, explore the complete API [documentation](http://static.maperial.com/doc) to draft your awesome maps.
+- When you're ready, explore the complete API [documentation](http://static.maperial.com/doc) to draft your own maps.